 Tofino whale watching

-We have been whale watching in Tofino and each tour has been exciting and enchanting in a different way.
+We have been whale watching in Tofino three times now and each tour has been exciting and enchanting in a different way.
 There’s always something new to see and hence why we keep going back!

 Why go whale watching in Tofino, Vancouver Island